Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/compiling-and-simulating.rst

     make cleanall
         Command to remove all the generated files.

-.. note:: For embedded devices like vck190, env variable SYSROOT, EDGE_COMMON_SW and PERL need to be set first, and HOST_ARCH must be set to either aarch32 or aarch64.
+.. note:: For embedded devices like vck190, env variable SYSROOT, EDGE_COMMON_SW and PERL need to be set first.
 For example,

             .. code-block::